Step-by-step guidance with links to official sites and realistic payment timelines.

 - Submit your documents

-- Complete any missing forms
+- Complete any outstanding forms

-- Get your application reference number
+- Receive your application reference number

-Best times to visit: Tuesday-Thursday, 8am-10am (avoid Mondays and month-ends)
+Best times to visit: Tuesday to Thursday, 08:00–10:00.
+Avoid Mondays and month-end.

 Step 3: Biometric Verification